mclaughj/mclaughj.github.io/_posts/2017-12-30-yak-shaving.md

 But here I am, with my "shaved yak" (a new domain name, a new blogging platform, and a spiffy new design [which I'm quite proud of]).
 Now I can finally start on the task of writing the [promised article](https://twitter.com/mclaughj/status/943192793027002368) about custom mechanical keyboards.

-I have a ton of other things I want to write about, so hopefully with the yak out of the way I can focus on the important stuff.
+There are always more yaks to shave, but hopefully with this particular one out of the way I can focus on the long list of things I'd like to write about.